 Welcome to the doom & gloom diary of eroded, corroded, eve of destruction themes with, at times, a touch of whimsy.
 Enjoy the journey through this Apocalyptic wasteland and come back out on the other side appreciative of life, liberty and the pursuit of happiness.
 Or the pursuit of gloominess, whichever your preference.

-This illustration was part of my initial Sketchpad Series, an exercise in getting the hang of the digital pen and pad.
-Starting the base in Illustrator, I added the fine details in Photoshop, the usual layers of erosion and corrosion.
+War Torn was part of my initial Sketchpad Series, an exercise in getting the hang of the digital pen and pad.
+Starting the base in Illustrator, the fine details were added in Photoshop, the usual layers of erosion and corrosion.
 And because I believe color is what makes a subject evocative, a somber palette is apropos for this war torn city.

-Among the very first of my first sketchpad illustrations, I created this subject more for honing my skill with the digital pen than making a serious piece of artwork.
+Among the very first of my first sketchpad illustrations, a subject more for honing skill with the digital implements.
 This apocalyptic-themed image had its challenges in choosing a color palette that would give it visual impact.
 I decided on military-monochromatic.